1760 - Austro-Russian campaign in Silesia

 On August 18, Saltykov took post behind bogs and bushy grounds near Militsch.

-On August 19, Prince Henri followed up the Russian Army and encamped near Trebnitz.
+On August 19, Prince Heinrich followed up the Russian Army and encamped near Trebnitz.
 The same day, Frederick quitted Neumarkt passed the Schweidnitz River and encamped at Hermannsdorf (present-day Jerzmanowo), his headquarters at the Castle of Hermannsdorf, within 11 km of Breslau.
 He rested his army there for two weeks.
-A bridge was thrown on the Oder at Auras to establish communication with the Army of Prince Henri.
+A bridge was thrown on the Oder at Auras to establish communication with the Army of Prince Heinrich.

 On August 24, Saltykov marched westward to Trachenberg (present-day Żmigród), slowly progressing towards Glogau.

-On August 27, believing that Saltykov was retreating to Poland, Frederick recalled Prince Henri, leaving only Goltz with 12,000 men (17 bns, 33 sqns) to watch the Russian Army.
-Prince Henri having health problem was then replaced by Forcade.
+On August 27, believing that Saltykov was retreating to Poland, Frederick recalled Prince Heinrich, leaving only Goltz with 12,000 men (17 bns, 33 sqns) to watch the Russian Army.
+Prince Heinrich having health problem was then replaced by Forcade.
 Goltz marched to Sophiental (unidentified location) to cover Glogau.
 During his march, his rearguard was attacked by cossacks near Gimmel (present-day Gmina Jemielno) who dispersed it and took several hundreds prisoners.

 On August 28, Saltykov marched further west to Herrnstadt (present-day Wasosz).
 Goltz passed the Oder at Köben (present-day Chobienia) and encamped near Glogau.
 For his part, Daun intended to besiege Schweidnitz, the necessary artillery being prepared at Glatz under the direction of M. de Gribeauval.